Convict leasing: The system in various states

-This lucrative practice created incentives for states and counties to convict African Americans, and helped increase the prison population in the South to become predominantly African-American after the Civil War.
-In Tennessee, African Americans represented 33 percent of the population at the main prison in Nashville as of October 1, 1865, but by November 29, 1867, their percentage had increased to 58.3.
+This lucrative practice created incentives for states and counties to convict African Americans, and helped increase the prison population in the South to become predominantly African American after the Civil War.
+In Tennessee, African Americans represented 33 percent of the population at the main prison in Nashville as of October 1, 1865, but, by November 29, 1867, their percentage had increased to 58.3.
 By 1869, it had increased to 64 percent, and it reached an all-time high of 67 percent between 1877 and 1879.

 Prison populations also increased overall in the South.
-In Georgia prison populations increased tenfold during the four-decade period (1868–1908) when it used convict leasing; in North Carolina the prison population increased from 121 in 1870 to 1,302 in 1890; in Florida the population increased from 125 in 1881 to 1,071 in 1904; in Mississippi the population quadrupled between 1871 and 1879; in Alabama it increased from 374 in 1869 to 1,878 in 1903; and to 2,453 in 1919.
+In Georgia, prison populations increased tenfold during the four-decade period (1868–1908) when it used convict leasing; in North Carolina, the prison population increased from 121 in 1870 to 1,302 in 1890; in Florida, the population increased from 125 in 1881 to 1,071 in 1904; in Mississippi, the population quadrupled between 1871 and 1879; in Alabama, it increased from 374 in 1869 to 1,878 in 1903 and then to 2,453 in 1919.

-In Florida, convicts, who were often African American, were sent to work in turpentine factories and lumber camps.
-The convict labor system in Florida was described as being "severe", compared to other states.
-Florida was one of the last states to end convict leasing, in 1923 (see Union Correctional Institution).
+In Florida, convicts, most of whom were African American males, were sent to work in phosphate mines, turpentine camps, and lumber camps, although from 1910 onward all Florida state incarcerated people labored in turpentine and lumber camps.
+The convict labor system in Florida was described as being "severe" in comparison to that in other states.
+Florida was one of the last states to end convict leasing.
+The state convict leasing program was ended by Chapter 7833 of the Legislature effective December 31, 1919.
+County convicted people continued to be leased to private interests until 1923.
+Following the abolition of convict leasing in 1919, the number and proportion of white males sentenced to state prison increased quickly; many incarcerated people labored in public road construction while others were sent to Union Correctional Institution, then known as Raiford Prison.

 End of the system

-Although opposition to the system increased during the beginning of the 20th century, state politicians resisted its elimination.
+Although opposition to the system increased during the beginning of the twentieth century, state politicians resisted its elimination.
 In states where the convict lease system was used, revenues from the program generated income nearly four times the cost (372%) of prison administration.
-The practice was extremely profitable for the governments, as well as for those business-owners who used convict labor.
+The practice was extremely profitable for the governments, as well as for those business owners who used convict labor.
 However, other problems accompanied convict leasing, and employers became gradually more aware of the disadvantages.